Pac-Man & Galaga Dimensions: Reception

-According to the review aggregator website Metacritic, Pac-Man & Galaga Dimensions received mixed reviews.
+According to the review aggregator website Metacritic, Pac-Man & Galaga Dimensions received "mixed or average" reviews.
 The game sold 10,785 units in Japan alone.
 Critics were generally divided by the amount of content included and if it was worth the price.
 While the four reviewers at Famitsu said that Dimensions offered a great deal of games for a good pricepoint, Jack DeVries of IGN stated otherwise, writing that it is "far too high for such a mediocre collection."
 DeVries also criticized the game for being a generally weak collection, and for "actually a bastardization of two awesome game series."

 Critics generally agreed that one of the strong points of Dimensions was the inclusion of Pac-Man Championship Edition and Galaga Legions.
 DeVries said that the games were entertaining and almost a reason to buy the collection.
 However, he also argued that they should have been $5 downloads on the Nintendo eShop instead.
 Nintendojo's Aaron Roberts believed that both games were great and solid updates to their predecessors.
 Galaga Legions in particular was liked by Kyle Hilliard of GamesRadar+, but claimed Galaga Legions DX was a better game and that the graphics weren't as well-done as those in the Xbox 360 iteration.
 Writing for Nintendo Life, Jon Wahlgren listed Championship Edition and Legions as the highlight of the package.
 He stated they were both "gripping new spins on their respective elders" and would entice console gamers with their action-packed gameplay.
 Wahlgren noted that Legions suffered from slowdown when there was too much going on, but said it wasn't enough to distract players.

 The included ports of the original Pac-Man and Galaga were also met with mixed reactions.
 Critics unanimously agreed that both games were timeless and still fun to play, but that the squashed screen resolution made them difficult to play.
 Nintendo World Report's Andy Goregen commended the 3D support for making the games much more unique than previous re-releases.
 Wahlgren agreed with Goregen and added that the ability to swap between using an upright or tabletop border design would please fans, but said the "almost comical" screen resolution makes them tough to play, especially with the 3D mode.
 DeVries said they both lack an impressive presentation.
 The ports were viewed by Hilliard as being more of a novelty than anything else, saying the poor screen resolution and size made these less appealing than players would think.